-I looked at Bryan as Rhoda and Jerry set the shots.
+I chatted with Bryan as Rhoda and Jerry set the shots.
 We laughed about the tatoos.
 In a few snaps we had our photos and the boys were on their way.
 By the time you read this, they will probably just be going to bed after a long night of celebrating the release of their book Volt Ink Recipes Stories Brothers Bryan Voltaggio and Michael Voltaggio in Fredrick Maryland.
 Watch of the #Voltink hashtag if you are on twitter.

 Fifteen minutes was just not enough time….but the boys are young and I am tenacious.
 I bet we’ll cross paths again.
 Maybe the next time we can share some cornbread, soup beans and a sip of Kentucky’s finest.